 The President and Vice-President will accrue sick leave in the amount of one (1) hour for every forty (40) hours worked but will not accrue vacation leave during the period of absence.
 When the President and Vice-President return to state service their sick leave balances will not exceed their leave balances as of the date the period of absence commenced.
-If the President or Vice-President retire or separate from state service rather than return to state service their leave balances will not exceed their leave balances on the date the period of absence commenced.
-If the sick leave balance was under forty (40) hours as of the date the period of absence commenced, they will retain accrued sick leave up to forty (40) hours total upon return to state service.
+If the President or Vice-President retire or separate from state service rather than return to state service their leave balances will not exceed their leave balances will not exceed their leave balances.

+sick leave balance was under forty (40) hours as of the date the period of absence commenced, they will retain accrued sick leave up to forty (40) hours total upon return to state service.